 Rising sea levels.
 Drought.
 Wildfires… Faster data.
-Electric cars.
-The latest digital devices…
+The Internet of Everything.
+A “need” to buy a 5G Phone…

 This 2019 report by the climate think tank The Shift Project shows the serious environmental impact of our digital revolution and calls for urgent action to reduce our use of cell phones, wireless and the internet of things (IOT).